3 Types of St. Augustine Grass For Your Florida Lawn: A Look at The Details

 We’ve found from experience and over time that Seville tends to develop thatch after several years when installed in direct sunlight.
 So keep this variety of St. Augustine turf in mind only for shaded or partially shaded areas.

-Pests and Disease: Fungus can be a major concern in very wet areas.
+With Seville grass, fungus can be a major concern in very wet areas.

 Think St. Augustine grass might be for you?
 Let us help you figure it out.